dbtmpl/Information-Retrieval-2/README.md

     # Do something with new config
 ```
 If config does not appear most likely the naming of the `<class_key>` (in this case `vocab`) is wrong.

+### Evaluation
+run gen_split_test_qrel in data_utils.py, the destination should be ./src/data/qulac.
+This seperate the input file into "yes", "no", "other" and "idk" qrel files.

+To evaluate based on the new qrel files, anserini and sqllite files need to be recomputed, if test has been done before, the corresponding qulac_test_* file needs to be deleted so cached results wont be displayed (see run_test.sh)

+The run_test.sh is an example run and the file needs to be moved to the OpenNIR directory to work as intended.